 5. Enterocutaneous fistulas: For fistulas developing after surgery, start with medical treatment (including nutritional management); surgery is performed once a normal nutritional status is restored.
 For primary fistulas, use surgery (resection of the affected segment of the intestine) or medical treatment.

-1. The use of 5-ASA or glucocorticoids in maintenance treatment is not recommended.
+1. The use of 5-ASA or glucocorticoids for maintenance treatment is not recommended.
 In some patients maintenance treatment can be avoided.

 2. If remission was achieved with glucocorticoids, maintenance treatment should be considered with azathioprine, mercaptopurine, or methotrexate.